 Here you find frequently asked questions.
-If have further questions don’t hesitate to contact us via mail or phone.
+If you have further questions don’t hesitate to contact us via mail or phone.

 Who does the MBR support?